google/qhbm-library/docs/contributing.md

 #### Format
 First, it will format your code with `yapf`.
 This modifies files, so you will need to commit these changes before proceding.
 #### Lint
 Then, it will run `pylint` to find possible code defects and further style issues.
-We follow the standard open source guidelines for Google Python code.
+More information on our linter can be found [here](https://google.github.io/styleguide/pyguide.html#21-lint).
 Any issues will need to be corrected before submitting, since our Continuous Integration system runs the same set of checks.
 #### Test
 Finally, the script runs all the library tests and determines coverage percentages.
 All tests need to pass before submission.